 Parents have the right to decide to teach their children at home at any stage up to the end of compulsory school age.
 This right applies equally for the parents of children with special educational needs (SEN).
 Home education may also be used to meet the requirement to participate in education or training up to the age of 18.

 In December 2016, Dame Louise Casey published the report of her review into opportunity and integration.
-The report stated that parents should continue to have the right to home educate their children, but raised a number of “difficulties and risks” associated with home education.
-These included:
+The report stated that parents should continue to have the right to home educate their children, but raised a number of “difficulties and risks” associated with home education including:

-This includes the 2012 report from the Education Committee that, among other things reported evidence of a “postcode lottery” for home educators caused by inconsistency in local authority practice, and found that over half of authorities had ultra vires statements on their websites concerning home education.
+In 2012 the Education Committee published a report on home education.
+The report cited evidence of a “postcode lottery” for home educators caused by inconsistency in local authority practice, and found that over half of authorities had ultra vires statements on their websites concerning home education.

 Commons Briefing papers SN05108